kapekost/react-rest-auth/README.md

-# react-rest-auth - in docker with NodeJS service
+# React-REST-Auth - in Docker with NodeJS service

 A template project to start a fast PoC